ghlrobin/articles/_index.md

 tags: [blogging]
 ---

 Welcome to my blog.
-I write about what I am learning (quantum computing, finance, statistics etc), provide guides on things I am interested in and share my opinions on variety of topics.
+I write about what I am learning (quantum computing, machine learning, finance, statistics, etc.), provide guides on things I am interested in and share my opinions on variety of topics.